K.Paramathy block

 K.Paramathy is a revenue block in the Karur district of Tamil Nadu, India.
 It has a total of 30 panchayat villages.
 K.Paramathi is a town in K.Paramathy Block.
 It is located 22 km towards west from District headquarters Karur.
 It is the Block headquarters.

 Transport

-Karur Junction is major railway station 23 km from K. Paramathi.
+Karur Junction is major railway station 23 km from K. Paramathi village.